jvvlee/NotesApplication/README.md

 ## Instructions
 - Install Ruby 2.4.0 with RVM
 - Bundle install gems
 - Run rake db:setup to migrate the database and seed it with test users.
+NOTE: This assumes that you have a db-user named "root" with no password and db-write permissions.
+Change this in config/database.yml to fit your own configuration.
 - Go to localhost:3000 (or whichever your development port is) and login with username "username" and password "password"

 ## To-dos